Conservation volunteering in New Zealand

 There are three gateway cities to choose from in New Zealand.

-Christchurch will be your gateway city to the Punakaiki coast on the west side of the South Island.
+There are some fabulous projects around Christchurch and for longer stays you will head over to the Punakaiki coast on the west side of the South Island.
 Punakaiki is most famous for the Pancake Rocks which are a heavily eroded limestone area.
 The ocean waves burst through the vertical blowholes creating a spectacular show!

 Projects in this area focus on coastal restoration and aim to restore biodiversity, educate locals, strengthen community networks and ultimately provide ‘new heritage’ land for future generations to enjoy.